microsoft/RD-Agent/README.md

 | RD-Agent o3(R)+GPT-4.1(D) | 50 | 13.16 | 13.33 | 24 |
 | AIDE o1-preview | 34.3 | 8.8  | 10.0  | 16.9  |
 - o3(R)+GPT-4.1(D): represents Research Agent is o3 and Development Agent is GPT-4.1.
-- AIDE o1-preview: previously best public top-1 result on the leaderboard.
+- AIDE o1-preview: previously best public top-1 result on MLE-bench.
+- Each line of RD-Agent's current results is based on a single trial due to limited resources.
+We plan to include results from multiple trials soon.

 You can inspect the detailed runs of the above results online.
 - [RD-Agent o1-preview detailed runs](TODO)